PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/DataScience/ReportingAndVisualisatingData.md

-## 3) Mock Assessment
+## 3) Datalab Preparation
-Create an Power BI file called "DataVisualisationMockAssessment".
+Create an Power BI file called "DataVisualisationDatalabPreparation".
 Here you should note down any improvement you make as a comment.
-Before you do so Create a second version with is called "PRE_DataVisualisationMockAssessment".
+Before you do so Create a second version with is called "PRE_DataVisualisationDatalabPreparation".
 This is the old one for comparison.
 You can also copy and paste bits of the internet to brush up your visualisation or to refer to as inspiration.

 Look at the data visualisations you made for the conference dashboard.
 Do you see anything you'd like to change?
 Anything that could help you tell a better story using the data?
 You can also change the dashboard layout if it helps you to tell a better story.

 Done?
-Create a third version with is called "POST_DataVisualisationMockAssessment" and upload your 3 files + any additiona ones to your GitHub repository.
+Create a third version with is called "POST_DataVisualisationDatalabPreparation" and upload your 3 files + any additiona ones to your GitHub repository.

 Tomorrow, we will work on our conclusion section.